 If you consult Minnesota's legal materials online, cite them in a way that makes that clear.
 A citation to online material will usually include three elements:

 Section numbers, or coding, may be proposed in a bill for a new law, or in a bill which provides for adding a new section to a chapter of the statutes.
 However, coding may be added or changed by the Revisor of Statutes when necessary.
 Coding is technical in nature and is done at the time of editing and publishing the statutes.
 Each chapter of the statutes covers a broad subject and has a number.
 Sections under that chapter have the same number followed by a decimal point and another number.

 Divisions of both Session Laws and Minnesota Statutes may be called chapters, but a reference to Minnesota Statutes will usually be to a section number.
 For example, chapter 335 of the statutes will be divided into sections, perhaps beginning with 335.01.
-The proper citation for this would be "Minnesota Statutes, section 335.01" or "Minnesota Statutes 1990, section 335.01."
+The proper citation for this would be "Minnesota Statutes, section 335.01" or better yet, with the date included: "Minnesota Statutes 1990, section 335.01."

 The numbers at the end of a section represent the history of that particular section.
 For example, [1959 c 67 s 3; 1963 c 861 s 10; 1974 c 370 s20] means that the section was new in 1959 and was contained in the Laws of Minnesota 1959, chapter 67, section 3.
 It was amended in Laws 1963, chapter 861, section 10, and amended again in Laws 1974, chapter 370, section 20.
 If you look up those chapters of those particular Session Laws, you will find what changes were made.

 Please see the FAQ How do I cite Minnesota's legal sources? or contact the Minnesota Legislative Reference Library with additional questions.

 Please email email@example.com for more information about how to purchase statutes, laws, and rules.